 - Pour wet mixture into dry and mix thoroughly.
 The dough should be able to form a ball.
 Add additional flour or water, if needed.

-- Sprinkle flour on a large cutting board, place the dough in the center (you may have to break the dough in two depending on your cutting board size), and flatten it with your palm.
+- Sprinkle flour on a large cutting board, place the dough in the center (you may have to break the dough in two depending on the size of your cutting board), and flatten it with your palm.